ucdavis-bioinformatics-training/2020-August-Advanced-scRNAseq/data_reduction/Velocyto.md

 -rw-rw-r-- 1 msettles biocore 56M May 28 08:52 654.loom
 ```

-I expect that the 654_small dataset will fail as their aren't enough reads, but on a full dataset it produces the loom file.
+I expect that the 654_small dataset fails because their aren't enough reads, but on a full dataset it produces the loom file.

 ### More reading